 When deploying your application in container environments, you should also check to ensure that Clover has sufficient permissions to function.

 When deploying, please ensure you deploy your clovered version of the war/ear file.
-The clovered version of the war/ear will have a "-clover" in the name and can usually be found in the
+If you use "clover2:instrument" goal, then the clovered version of the war/ear will have a "-clover" in the name and can usually be found in the

 On this page: